elmahio/documentation/docs/logging-to-elmah-io-from-umbraco.md

 * An Umbraco content finder for logging 404's
 * ELMAH with elmah.io as error log

 All unhandled exceptions from both ASP.NET / MVC / Web API as well as 404's are logged automatically.
-Warnings, errors and fatal messages logged through Serilog are send to elmah.io as well.
+Warnings, errors, and fatal messages logged through Serilog are sent to elmah.io as well.

 ## Configuration

-If you are running on the default Umbraco template, all nessecary configuration is added during installation of the `Elmah.Io.Umbraco` NuGet package.
-If your `web.config` file for some reason aren't updated during installation, you can configure elmah.io manually: [Configure elmah.io manually](https://docs.elmah.io/configure-elmah-io-manually/).
-Likewise, the installer configure the elmah.io sink for Serilog in your `config\serilog.user.config` file.
+If you are running on the default Umbraco template, all necessary configuration is added during installation of the `Elmah.Io.Umbraco` NuGet package.
+If your `web.config` file for some reason isn't updated during installation, you can configure elmah.io manually: [Configure elmah.io manually](https://docs.elmah.io/configure-elmah-io-manually/).
+Likewise, the installer configures the elmah.io sink for Serilog in your `config\serilog.user.config` file.

 ### Different environments